iluvpy/i3-starterpack/README.md

 this will give you i3-gaps, i3-wm, i3block, i3lock, and i3status<br />

 - **Then install some additional packages to make your desktop enjoyable** <br />
-`sudo pacman -S compton hsetroot xsel rofi xsettingsd lxappearance scrot viewnior feh`
+`sudo pacman -S compton hsetroot xsel rofi xsettingsd lxappearance scrot viewnior`

 ## Explanations of Additional Packages
 - Compton is a compositor to provide some desktop effects like shadow, transparency, fade, and transiton.